-The household demand during the plan period has been considered during the implementation period of the Cork County Development Plan 2022-2028.
+Specifically, the household demand during the plan period has been considered during the implementation period of the plan for Cork County.

 The Section 28 Guidelines explore the Housing Supply Target in order to establish household demand during the plan period.
-This has been modified to reflect the plan period specifically as presented the tables below.
-The full calculation of the Housing Supply Target for Cork County Council is set out in Cork County Council's 'Cork County Development Plan Review: Section 12(4) Chief Executive's Report (Volume One Part One),' published 24th September 2021.20
+This has been modified to reflect the plan period specifically as presented in Appendix 4.1 in Table 4.1 and the various applied adjustments are summarised in Table 4-4 respectively.

-Table 4.4 sets out the housing demand that has been determined for Cork County Council from 2022 H2 to 2028 H1 as outlined in the Chief Executive's Report.
-The total housing demand over the six year plan period is determined to be 22,611 households or 3,769 households per annum.
+Item G2 in Table 4-4 sets out the housing demand that has been determined through baseline convergence in Cork County from 2020 H2 to 2028 H1 due to the assumption in completions leading up to the plan outset as outlined in Appendix 4.1.
+Therefore, this calculation presents housing demand for an eight-year period (29,316 units).
+As such the total housing demand over the six year plan period is determined to be 21,987 households or 3,665 households per annum.